+The courses of any given department may be allocated to one group only.
 The curricula available in the College are classified according to the amount of electives permitted as: (1) prescribed departmental curricula, (2) elective departmental curricula, (3) non-departmental curricula.
 Students will elect one of these three curricula.